AlexsLemonade/scpca-portal/api/README.md

 sportal load-data --scpca-sample-ids SCPCS000001
 ```

-If you don't want the data to be re-synced from the input bucket use --skip-input-bucket-sync flag:
+If you don't want the data to be re-synced from the input bucket use --skip-sync flag:

 ```
-sportal load-data --scpca-sample-ids SCPCS000001 --skip-input-bucket-sync
+sportal load-data --scpca-sample-ids SCPCS000001 --skip-sync
 ```

 If you would like to purge a project and remove its files from the S3 bucket, you can use: